nicostark/BOSUserBundle/README.md

 # Important
 Notice that this bundle it's on alpha stage.
 It's currently working, but improvements are needed.

+# Before you start
+If you find any bugs or have troubles installing the bundle, open a Issue and i'll try to fix it ASAP.
+This way we all win.

 # What does it do?
 This bundle will allow you to create users, update them, handle logins and logouts, and restrict URLs to only logged in users with a single annotation.